J1rrY-learn/learn/crmeb_rce.md

 POC1

+I tried to upload the image via direct packet, of course you can grab the normal image upload packet first and then modify the content of the file.

 Note that here I'm using yakit's tags directly to read the contents of the local file 123.jpg before uploading it

 ```